 The gender pay gap reporting requirements apply to all employers in the private and voluntary sectors with at least 250 employees.
-However, in a change to the draft regulations, the specific reference to UK employees has been omitted in the Regulations leading to speculation amongst commentators that employers who do not have 250 employees in the UK but do have 250 employees internationally could still be obliged to report on their gender pay gap.
-It is not clear whether this omission was an intentional amendment which should lead to an alternative interpretation of the Regulations.
+However, in a change to the draft regulations, the specific reference to UK employees was omitted in the Regulations leading to speculation amongst commentators that employers who do not have 250 employees in the UK but do have 250 employees internationally could still be obliged to report on their gender pay gap.
+It is not clear whether this change was intentional.
 If it was, the Regulations could now apply to employers with a large number of international employees.
+Employers who fall into this category should seek advice where necessary as to the steps they need to take.

-Smaller employers may also need to consider whether they should review their gender pay gap in case they are asked for such information, for instance when tendering for work for larger organisations or the public sector.
+Smaller employers may also need to consider whether they should review their gender pay gap in case they are asked for such information, for instance when tendering for work with larger organisations or the public sector.